 Applications for permission to proceed with the claim for Judicial Review are considered by a single judge on the papers.
 The purpose of this procedure is to ensure that applications are dealt with speedily and without unnecessary expense.
 The papers will be forwarded to the judge by the court upon receipt of the Acknowledgement of Service or at the expiry of the time limit for lodging such acknowledgement – whichever is earlier.

 The judge's decision and the reasons for it will be served upon you / your appointed legal representatives, the Government Legal Department (GLD) and any other person served with the claim form.
-If the judge grants permission and you wish to pursue the claim, you must pay a further appropriate court fee (or a further Application for Remission of Fee (Form EX160) with the court within 7 days of service of the judge's decision upon you.
+If the judge grants permission and you wish to pursue the claim, you must pay a further appropriate court fee (or a further Application for Remission of Fee (Form EX160) to the court within 7 days of service of the judge's decision upon you.
 If you do not pay the additional fee, your file may be closed by the court.

 If permission is refused, or is granted subject to conditions or on certain grounds only, you may request a reconsideration of that decision at an oral hearing.